National Recognition of Veterinary Registration

 Change of Contact Details

 All registrants must inform the Board in writing of any change to their name or address.
-Please do so on the ‘Update Details’ webpage or by email to email@example.com.
+Please do so by email to firstname.lastname@example.org or by letter addressed to the Registrar.

 Registrants are also asked to advise any change to their email address.